misken/python_excel_ite/response_to_r1.md

 # Response to reviewers of "Spreadsheet modeling and wrangling with Python"

 I'd like to thank the reviewer and the editor for their thoughtful comments on this paper.
-I have done by best to address them.
+I have done by best to address them and to improve the paper.

 ## Editor comments